trident-project/trident/doc/source/installation.rst

 Congratulations, you're now ready to use Trident!
 Please refer to the documentation for how to use it with your data or with one of our sample datasets.
-Because Trident is in beta, the docs are not complete, and the API may still change in slight ways.
 Please join our :ref:`mailing list
-<mailing-list>` for announcements about when the code is officially released.
+<mailing-list>` for announcements and when new features are added to the code.

 .. _manual-config: